 While this part of town is swankier, there are some incredible budget hotels you can find here.
 In this part of the city, there are also a number of hostels tucked away that are ideal if you don’t mind staying in a shared room with fellow travelers visiting the city

-Stay in St. Alban if you’re planning a relaxing trip; you’d like to be tucked away from everything; you have been to Basel before and want to take things easy.🔍FIND BEST HOTELS IN ST. ALBAN
+Stay in St. Alban if you’re planning a relaxing trip; you’d like to be tucked away from everything; you have been to Basel before and want to take things easy.

-4. Bachletten, where to stay in Basil for family
+4. Bachletten, where to stay in Basel for family

 We consider the area around Bachletten to be one of the most family-friendly on our list.
 In addition to providing a chance to get away from the world and become a kid again, for those with kids of their own, this area of the city is perfect.